richardtiffin/wordle/README.md

 # wordle
-Adaptation of Hayk Aleksanyan's wordle implementation to create wordles in plotly.

-Plotly does not presently have the capability to produce a word cloud.
-This adapts [this implementation](https://github.com/hayk314/visualization) of the wordle algorithm to make this possible.
+This is a fork of the [implementation](https://github.com/hayk314/visualization) of Wordle by Hayk Aleksan to plot in plotly (which currently does not have a word-cloud option).